Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/03-metadata.md

 - Dates are good on file names here
 - When changing something in a directory, you should add a line at the README

-## Origin of Data files

-To record the origin of data files, be as specific as possible.
-Where did the file come from?
-When was it retreived?
-What is it?

-- Date retrieved
-- URL or other location
-- Checksum (command-line `shasum` or `md5`)

 ## Self-documenting

 READMEs are commentary on what we consider the "real work", and realistically can be an afterthought.
 We've all had projects under a deadline or someone asking for a result, and the documentation step is easy to defer until later.